cesaramos1452/kwitter-front/README.md

 Lastly, due to the premature understanding of Kwitter when we began I think the tickets were not broken down as effectively as they could've.
 We did have a good understanding through out Slack/Trello communication, but the tickets, in retrospect were too broad.

 Overall the project was fun and challenging.
 I feel more confident in my ability to read documentations, plan, code and perservere.
 I share emmense thanks to Veronica Fuentes and Cesar Ramos for their dedication and hardwork, this project would not be a quarter of polished if it weren't for them!

+Veronica Fuentes

+There is always a learning curve to incorporating with new people.
+While, our team we amazing, we had never worked together and we had to learn how to be a team.
+One thing that I thought that we did really well was communication.
+We were constantly talking on slack and updating trello.

+Next time I am on a team I hope that I am better about asserting myself when I know that I'm right.
+I hope that our team makes tasks clear.
+We learned many things about using a trello board that I had never seen and I wished that we had known these tactic before hand.
+I also wish that we had taken more advantage of our team members as a resource.

+The project as a whole was fun and exciting and easy thanks to my team members, Vincent and Cesar.
+I was very fortunate to have been group with such capable people.